How to crawl large websites

 For the sake of argument, we'll draw the line at 100,000 URLs.
 This is the point at which you might need to start thinking about which crawl and analysis options you have switched on in Sitebulb.

-In general, for sites smaller than 100,000 URLs, you should be pretty safe turning on whichever crawl options you like.
+In general, for sites smaller than 100,000 URLs, you should be pretty safe turning on whichever crawl options you like (although it’s always worth considering the factors above to ensure you have clean and relevant data).

-We'll work through an example, say I needed to crawl the Patient website, which is a UK based health advice site, for doctors and patients alike.
+Say I needed to crawl the Patient website, which is a UK-based health advice site, for doctors and patients alike.

 If I were actually working with the client, one of my initial Q & A questions would be to ask them about scale, but since I'm not, we'll lean on our friend Google.

-First things first, this does NOT mean that we will need to crawl exactly 302,000 pages.
-Not included in this total are noindexed URLs, disallowed URLs, canonicalized URLs, page resource URLs, external links or links to subdomains - yet all of this stuff could end up in the scope of your Audit if you are not careful.
+Not included in this total are noindexed URLs, disallowed URLs, canonicalized URLs, page resource URLs, external links, and links to subdomains - yet all of this stuff could end up in the scope of your Audit if you are not careful.

-At this point we know it's a pretty big site, so our first port of call is a Sample Audit.
+At this point, we know it's a pretty big site, so we should carry out a Sample Audit before going ahead with a full crawl.

 Running a Sample Audit

-The point of a Sample Audit is to crawl a small subset of a website, in order to get a feel for how a full Audit will go.
+The point of a Sample Audit is to crawl a small subset of the website in order to get a feel for what will be included in a full audit with your desired settings.

 In this case, we are only going to crawl 10 levels deep, and a maximum of only 1500 URLs at each level (Sitebulb will choose 1500 random URLs to crawl at each level).